gnaggnoyil/tc2cfr/README.md

 this function reads a timecode v1 file and convert a given clip to a constant-framerate one.

 * timecode: the timecode v1 file to read
-* fpsNum: the output fps_numerator
+* fpsNum: the output fps_num
-* fpsDen: the output fps_denominator, default value is the same as the fps_denominator of input clip
+* fpsDen: the output fps_den, default value is the same as the fps_den of input clip

 ### How to compile
 Compiling this project is a piece of pie.
 This project contains a VS2012 solution and a VC++ project file, so you can just simply open the solution file with VS2012(or later versions) and then build this project.
 No other depended libraries is required.